ChenZhongPu/data-structure-swufe/book/src/tree/general.md

 - The **level** of a node is the same as depth when using zero-based counting.
 - Each non-root node can be treated as the root node of its own **subtree**, which includes that node and all its descendants.
 - Number of nodes in the tree is called **size of a tree**.
+- A **path** is a sequence of nodes with the property that each node in the sequence is adjacent to the node linked to it.
+A path that does not repeat nodes is called a **simple path**.

 ---
 [^descendant] The counterpart of an ancestor is called **descendant**, meaning a node reachable by repeated proceeding from parent to child.
 Also known as *subchild*.